Agri-footprint: a keystone database for sustainable food worldwide

 Worldwide, about 25% of all life cycle assessments are related to the agri-food sector.
 Good databases such as Agri-footprint therefore have a substantial impact.
 Agri-footprint has been available to the LCA community since May 2014.
 In December 2015, Agri-footprint 2.0 will be made available in SimaPro.

-Since its release in 2014, Agri-footprint has been used for many interesting applications, from labelling schemes to product design tools.
+Since its release in 2014, Agri-footprint has been used for many interesting applications, from labeling schemes to product design tools.
 I’d like to take a moment to give you an overview of the most representative developments.

 Product design tool